Learn to fly in four easy steps

 What it costs to get a private pilot license

-These figures are average and will vary from school to school.
-These are 2014 prices.
+These figures are on the high end and will vary from school to school.
+These are 2017 prices.
 It is not cheap, but if you compare to the price of getting an Associates Degree of some kind, a Pilot’s Certificate is competitive with other types of education.
 Also, there are many scholarship opportunities for young persons looking at it as a career opportunity.
+Buying into a partnership or club that allows using the aircraft for training can reduce costs further.
+Hang out at a local airport and ask if any clubs are available.

 - Cessna 172 rental, 1 hour (includes fuel, etc.): $150